Berlioz statue

 Berlioz’s Memoirs – childhood memories

 In March 1848 Berlioz, at the time in London, found himself stranded by the revolutions which were breaking out all over Europe.
-This was the context in which he started to write his Memoirs, only a few months before the death of his father on 28 July.
-The first four chapters give a vivid account of his childhood memories and of his recollections of these early formative years at La Côte.
-They are reproduced here both in the French original and in our own English translation.
+This was the context in which he started to write his Memoirs, only a few months before the death of his father on 28 July (a separate page traces in detail the composition and history of the Memoirs).
+The first four chapters of the work give a vivid account of his childhood memories and of his recollections of these early formative years at La Côte.
+They are reproduced here both in the French original and in our own English translation (the complete French text of the Memoirs is also available on this site).

 Berlioz and La Côte Saint-André – a chronology of his visits and other family events